Season 3, Episode 4

 Susan Rylance:

 Yeah.
 And that is something that over the years I've, I've learned when I was young, in my career, I've managed people, even from, you know, my days working in fast food, when I was a teenager, I still had to manage people.
-And one of the things that was not instilled in me was, hey, you can seek out resources and you can go learn, but just, Hey, do this, you have to start managing people right away without given the resources and knowledge that I can seek out other people to help me learn and guide myself.
+And one of the things that were not instilled in me was, hey, you can seek out resources and you can go learn, but just, Hey, do this, you have to start managing people right away without giving the resources and knowledge that I can seek out other people to help me learn and guide myself.
 And so I quickly learned that I have to reach out to other people.
-And so I think, to your point, how do you do that it's building a network of trusted advisors around you, it's using your, your peers within your organization.
-But the the key is acknowledging where you need the help, so that you know where you need to go and who you need to go to.
-And there's, we all need help in different areas, whether it's a specific expertise, meaning, are we in a marketing field, are we going to finance field, and you might have somebody that you seek in that area, but you might have just an overall career coach or another professional development coach.
+And so I think, to your point, how do you do that it's building a network of trusted advisors around you, it's using, your peers within your organization.
+But the key is acknowledging where you need help so that you know where you need to go and who you need to go to.
+And there's, we all need help in different areas, whether it's specific expertise, meaning, are we in a marketing field, are we going to finance field, and you might have somebody that you seek in that area, but you might have just an overall career coach or another professional development coach.
 So it's, it takes an army to help build us ourselves and then build teams under us.

 Michael Kithcart: